rltheory-workshop/rltheory-workshop.github.io/README.md

 We look forward to seeing you there,<br/>
 *David Janz (david.janz93 AT gmail.com), Alex Ayoub & Csaba Szepesvári*

-\*Recordings from last year's workshop are available [here](https://www.youtube.com/playlist?list=PLOtn0gtfk-RnuiDoj7oDP9LZ7pdOj5vtO).
+\*Recordings from last year's workshop are available [here](https://www.youtube.com/playlist?list=PLOtn0gtfk-RnuiDoj7oDP9LZ7pdOj5vtO).<br/>
-\*\* Dinner is paid for by Project Eva, Jack Mayo and Daniel Abrahamian's startup.
+\*\* Dinner is paid for by *Project Eva,* Jack Mayo and Daniel Abrahamian's startup.
 They just got funded.
 Ask them what they do :).

 ## Organisational details